OV105/icechest/README.md

-# icebox
+# IceChest
-IceBox backup application to AWS Glacier service
+Ice Chest backup application to save file to the AWS Glacier service.